tannerdolby/tannerdolby.com/src/writing/add-search-using-data-attr.md

 You can now iterate over the blog posts in `posts` and compare the search query with each `data-post-title="Some blog post"` custom data attribute.
 If a post title matches the consecutive characters entered into the `<input>` element then visually hide the non-matching posts by adding the `.sr-only` class.
 Since the `input` event fires everytime the search bar text changes, we can compare the query with post titles for each change to the search input.

 I'm using an Eleventy Collection to loop over all the posts in my blog and generate `<article>` elements.
-If your not using a templating language or Eleventy, feel free to omit the Nunjucks {% raw %}`{% for %}`{% endraw %} loop.
+If you're not using a templating language or Eleventy, feel free to omit the Nunjucks {% raw %}`{% for %}`{% endraw %} loop.

 Here is the full code snippet for adding search functionality to your static site.